avivatedgi/echo-swagger/README.md

 ### Format

-The structure format is exactly as described in the [echo-binder](https://github.com/avivatedgi/echo-binder) documentation, but it has an extra thing: A `Handle` method and documentation attributes (starting with `@`).
+The structure format is exactly as described in the [echo-binder](https://github.com/avivatedgi/echo-binder) documentation, but it has an extra thing: documentation attributes (starting with `@`).

 <details>
   <summary>Full Example</summary>